Stephen-Gates/GTFS/README.md

 ## Tests
 The focus of the tests is to ensure the schemas are correct.
 There are already [GTFS data validation tools](https://developers.google.com/transit/gtfs/guides/tools) to test the data in more powerful ways than json table schemas allow.

-[Test results](https://github.com/Stephen-Gates/GTFS/blob/master/results/results.md) can be verified using links to  [GoodTables](http://goodtables.okfnlabs.org).

-[Invalid test data](https://github.com/Stephen-Gates/GTFS/tree/master/tests) is used to ensure the schema detects all errors (e.g. [incorrect types](http://specs.frictionlessdata.io/json-table-schema/#field-types-and-formats) and violated [constraints](http://specs.frictionlessdata.io/json-table-schema/#field-constraints)).
+The [tests](https://github.com/Stephen-Gates/GTFS/tree/master/tests) are invalid data that is used to ensure the schema detects all errors (e.g. incorrect [types](http://specs.frictionlessdata.io/json-table-schema/#field-types-and-formats) and violated [constraints](http://specs.frictionlessdata.io/json-table-schema/#field-constraints)).

+## Results
+The [results](https://github.com/Stephen-Gates/GTFS/blob/master/results/results.md) can be verified using links to  [GoodTables](http://goodtables.okfnlabs.org).
+Tests include:
+- testing the valid data without a schema
+- testing the valid data with a schema
+- testing the invalid data with a schema

 ## Schemas
 The [schemas](https://github.com/Stephen-Gates/GTFS/tree/master/schemas) were created using [DataPackagist](http://datapackagist.okfnlabs.org).
 Using DataPackagist: